naccdata/nacc-form-validator/docs/usage.md

 ## Example Usage - Records and Datastores

-In the previous example, we validated a single record.
-But you may want to compare a record against previous records, particularly if your schema uses temporal rules, which are usually associated with plausibility checks (see [Data Quality Rule Definition Guidelines](./data-quality-rule-definition-guidelines.md) for more information on temporal rules).
+You may want to compare a record against previous records, particularly if your schema uses temporal rules, which are usually associated with plausibility checks.
+This is where `pk_name` and `datastore` come in, in which `pk_name` must be the "primary key" to index the datastore by.
+The primary key must always be a required field. `datastore.py` then provides a `Datastore` abstract class that you must implement, specifically the `get_previous_instance` method.

+For more information on temporal rules, see [Data Quality Rule Definition Guidelines](./data-quality-rule-definition-guidelines.md) for more information on temporal rules).
 If you are validating against a schema that doesn't have temporal rules, it isn't really necessary to set up a datastore.

-This is where `pk_name` and `datastore` come in, in which `pk_name` is the "primary key" to index the datastore by. `datastore.py` provides a `Datastore` abstract class that you must implement, specifically the `get_previous_instance` method.

-Say `pk_name` is the `patient_id`.
+As an example, say `pk_name` is the `patient_id`.
 For sake of simplicity, the "database" in this example will be a hard-coded Python dict, but yours will likely be much more complicated.
 Next our validation scheme checks to see if a patient filled out taxes in a previous visit (0); if so, the current record cannot indicate that they never did it (8).

 ```python
 import copy